devkirkir/battleye-node/README.md

 # battleye-node

-A JavaScript library for communicating with BattlEye’s RCon (Remote Console) protocol.
+A TS/JS library for communicating with BattlEye’s RCon (Remote Console) protocol.
 Easily send commands, receive server responses, and automate server management for games protected by BattlEye anti-cheat.

 > **Note:** This is basic functionality only.
 Development is ongoing and new features are planned.